ACMILabs/playlist-label/README.md

 You should then be able to see the Flask server running at: http://localhost:8081

+### Rebuild the development base image

-If you change any of the requirements you'll need to re-build the development container, it's built from `development/Dockerfile.development`.
-To re-build it:
+If you change any of the requirements you'll need to re-build the development container's base image `acmilabs/playlistlabel-development:v1`, it's built from `development/Dockerfile.development`.
+To re-build it run:

-`docker build --file development/Dockerfile.development -t acmilabs/playlistlabel-development:v1 .`
+Re-build it: `docker build --file development/Dockerfile.development -t acmilabs/playlistlabel-development:v1 .`

-`docker push acmilabs/playlistlabel-development:v1`
+Push the new image to Docker Hub: `docker push acmilabs/playlistlabel-development:v1`

 ## Run tests locally